mgoellnitz/dinistiq/README.md

 will instanciate the class dinistiq.test.components.UnannotatedComponent and store this bean with the name uannotatedComponent in the set of available beans.

+The properties files are scanned in alphabetical order, so you can override the class for e.g. unannotatedComponent in a latter properties file, so classes given for bean names used in mybeans.properties can be overridden in override-mybeans.properties.

 For any of the instanciated beans you can provide more values to explicitly inject - again by the use of properties files.

-After instanciation of the bean a properties file with the bean's name as its base file name is searched - first in the dinistiq/defaults/ and then in the dinistiq/beans/ folders on the classpath.
+After instanciation of the bean a properties file with the bean's name as its base filename is searched - first in the dinistiq/defaults/ and then in the dinistiq/beans/ folders on the classpath.
 Thus you can deliver your components with a reasonable default and necessary overrides for the specific application.